 In addition to researching market rates and figuring out what you can offer, you also need to consider the types of candidates you’re recruiting.
 For example, younger workers tend to look for benefits that prioritize work-life balance and career development in addition to competitive base pay.
 Read up on current trends, know your audience, and adjust your engineering compensation strategy accordingly.

 “There isn’t enough supply for each job,” says Steven Lewis, former executive director at Page Executive.
 “The more technical the role, the bigger the problem is to fill the position.
-The must-have for hiring engineers is a bonus, typically 5 to 15 percent, based on hitting project timelines.”
+The must-have for hiring engineers is a bonus, typically five to 15%, based on hitting project timelines.”

 “It depends on who you are looking for.
 The millennial generation tends to be more motivated by base salaries, whereas people with more experience are more interested in solid base salaries and good benefits, healthcare, and bonuses.
 The more experienced engineers are often interested in a long-term incentive or equity, which is a major draw.”